AI-Hypercomputer/gpu-recipes/inference/a4x/single-host-serving/sglang/README.md

 * **helm:** A package manager for Kubernetes to define, install, and upgrade applications.
 It's used here to configure and deploy the Kubernetes Deployment.
 * **Deployment:** Manages the lifecycle of your model server pod, ensuring it stays running.
 * **Service:** Provides a stable network endpoint (a DNS name and IP address) to access your model server.
+* **Cloud Storage:** A Cloud Storage bucket to store benchmark logs and other artifacts.
 * **Pod:** The smallest deployable unit in Kubernetes.
 The SGLang container runs inside this pod on a GPU-enabled node.
-* **Cloud Build:** A service to run build jobs on Google Cloud to build the SGLang container image.
-* **Artifact Registry:** A single place to manage container images.
-* **Cloud Storage:** A Cloud Storage bucket to store benchmark logs and other artifacts.

 <a name="environment-setup"></a>
 ## 3. Environment Setup (One-Time)